olexandrvaitovich/SemesterWork/README.md

 battery.py - taking info about battery
 sendmail.py - sending mail
 location.py - parsing the location(not yet tested)
+reafile.py - reading from file the way it is needed in our project
+writefile.py - writing the way it is needed in our project

 Folder weekSummaries - all summaries of our work divided into three files